verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

-In a [[ref: DTR]], each participant [[ref: account]] has a corresponding [[ref: trust deposit]].
+In a [[ref: VPR]], each participant [[ref: account]] has a corresponding [[ref: trust deposit]].

-This trust deposit is automatically funded when executing transactions that involve trust: creation of entities such as trust registries, credential schemas, did in did directory; fees transferred from one participant to other participant(s) for the execution of a service,...
+This trust deposit is automatically funded when executing transactions that involve trust: creation of entities such as trust registries, credential schemas, did in did directory; fees transferred from one participant to other participant(s) for the execution of a service, presentation or issuance of a credential...

-Fundamentally, the trust deposit enables the so called "Proof-of-Trust" (PoT) feature of the [[ref:DTR]]:
+Fundamentally, the trust deposit enables the so called "Proof-of-Trust" (PoT) feature of the [[ref:VPR]]:

-- the more you use the [[ref: DTR]], the more your [[ref: trust deposit]] grows.
+- the more you use the [[ref: VPR]], the more your [[ref: trust deposit]] grows.
-- a trust deposit generates yield: in a DTR, block execution transaction fees are distributed not only to network validators, but to trust deposit owners as well.
+- a trust deposit generates yield: in a VPR, block execution transaction fees are distributed not only to network validators, but to trust deposit owners as well.
-- if you do not respect the governance framework of the [[ref: DTR]] (or run fraudulent activities) your deposit can be partially or fully slashed by the governance authority.
+- if you do not respect the governance framework of the [[ref: VPR]] (or run fraudulent activities) your deposit can be partially or fully slashed by the governance authority.
 - if you do not respect the governance framework of the [[ref: trust registries]] you are interacting with (as issuer, verifier, holder, etc...) part of your deposit can be slashed by the governance authority of the corresponding trust registry.
 - when your deposit has been slashed, you need to refill it in order to continue to use the services that generated the sanction.
 - when you stop using a service, you can free its corresponding trust deposit.